 Be careful about terminating the contract without receiving legal advice as it can affect your rights to issue certain types of claims and other matters under the contract.

 If you are owed money under your contract or subcontract there are a number of different steps you can take to help secure payment.
 Consider these options and which options might be best for your situation.

-A subcontractors’ charge is a statutory right under the Subcontractors Charges Act 1974 (QLD) that allows a contractor to make a claim for payment up the chain.
+A subcontractors’ charge is a statutory right under chapter 4 of the Building Industry Fairness (Security of Payment) Act 2017 (Qld) that allows a contractor to make a claim for payment up the chain.
 It can be used by any party in the contractual chain so long as the charge goes ‘up’ the chain (for example to a head contractor or Principal).

 A subcontractors’ charge can be useful in circumstances where your direct contractor doesn’t have the ability to pay you, but where their client (usually the head contractor or Principal) owes money to that company.

 However, a charge will only be useful if the Principal (or other party ‘up’ the chain) owes money.
-If all amounts have already been paid then there will be no money for the charge to attach to.
+If all amounts have already been paid, and no security is still being held, then there will be no money for the charge to attach to.

 If there are multiple charges issued and not enough money to satisfy them all in full, then all valid charges will receive payment on a pro-rata basis (it’s not a case of first charge in line).

 We can give you advice on whether you are eligible to issue a charge and the process involved, however, given the complexities involved in issuing a charge, and the consequences of an invalid charge, we recommend you seek independent legal advice to assist you to prepare the charge.

 If a company enters administration or liquidation (or if a person declares bankruptcy) the first step in attempting to get payment is to lodge a proof of debt.